klovens/forge_tutorial/README.md

 3. Cropping

 There are several techniques to crop the images and masks.
-Random crop will generate a Center crop
-Random safe crop
+Random crop will crop an image randomly, but with a specific size while center crop will crop at the center of the image (and mask if provided).
+Random safe crop will ensure that at least some of the regions of interest (specified by having a mask) will be retained when the image is cropped.
+If not using safe crop, the cropped area may not include any part of the mask.
+The size of the cropped area is specified using a tuple containing the x, y, and z dimensions desired for the cropped area.
+Below we demonstrate how to call these particular transformations.

 * Random Crop
 ```python